 - Verify health insurance benefits for patients and help them with billing questions or concerns

-- Follow up on submitted patient claims and appeal any that have been declined
+- Check on submitted patient claims and appeal those that have been denied

-- Act as a mediator between the medical provider, the insurance companies and the patients for proper claim resolution
+- Function as a mediator between the medical provider, the insurance companies and the patients for proper claim resolution

 - Produce and oversee Accounts Receivables reports

 - Produce and deal with unpaid patient collections accounts

 Medical Biller and Coder Training and Certification